Azure/fta-architecturalreview/articles/application-modernization.md

     By using Azure Service Fabric, you can secure applications that are running in the cluster under different user accounts

     > [Configure security policies for your application](https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-application-runas-security)

+## Summary
+When customers move to Azure, generally there is a misconception that Azure will automatically take care of  highly availability, disaster recovery, etc. The intent of the Architectural discussion framework is to guide you to build highly available, resilient, scalable & secure applications.